Follow the beat for a healthier life. Read our blog posts:

-A blood clot in the lungs is known as a pulmonary embolism, which can become lodged there and accumulate other clots.
+A blood clot in the lungs, known as a pulmonary embolism, which can become lodged there and accumulate other clots.
 As blood backs up in the lungs and causes increased pressure, a rare but often treatable type of severe pulmonary hypertension known as chronic thromboembolic pulmonary hypertension (CTEPH) can develop.

-This disease is typically caused by blood clots that develop in the lower extremities, which can be caused by long periods of inactivity, obesity, smoking or orthopaedic surgeries like joint replacement.
+CTEPH is typically caused by blood clots that develop in the lower extremities, which can be caused by long periods of inactivity, obesity, smoking or orthopaedic surgeries like joint replacement.
 In some cases, a period of only several hours of inactivity — such as a long flight — can cause a pulmonary embolism and trigger CTEPH.

-This condition is more common in women and in those with a family history of blood clots.
+CTEPH is more common in women and in those with a family history of blood clots.

-UPMC's Comprehensive Pulmonary Hypertension Program is one of only five centers programs nationwide specializing in treatment of CTEPH.
+UPMC's Comprehensive Pulmonary Hypertension Program is one of only five centers programs nationwide specializing in the treatment of CTEPH.
 Because this disease is so rare and has similar symptoms to other cardiopulmonary conditions, diagnosing and treating this disease requires the kind of multi-disciplinary expertise that is the hallmark of our physicians.

-This disease is curable, and UPMC's experts are well-skilled in providing treatment options that are best suited for each person, even at advanced stages of disease.
+This disease is curable, and UPMC's experts are well-skilled in providing treatment options that are best suited for each person, even at advanced stages of the disease.
 When properly treated, the survival rates of people with CTEPH are comparable to those without any history of pulmonary hypertension.